daniel-covelli/web-development/README.md

 # MDN-learn-web-dev 👨‍💻
 This repository contains many of the worked through examples in MDN's Learn Web Development course.
 The majority of work comes from the JavaScript portion of the course.

-Resources in this repo come from [Learn web development](https://developer.mozilla.org/en-US/docs/Learn) module in the Mozilla Developer Network documentation.
+Resources in this repo come from [Learn web development](https://developer.mozilla.org/en-US/docs/Learn) module in the MDN documentation.

 ## Completed Projects